Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Realisation of diffusive DM-DE interactions using dynamics of essence scalar field

 By this construction Eq. \eqref{eq:fluid12} we have

 and equation of states of both fluids `1' and `2' are same as that of the total dark fluid of the universe

 as evident from set of Eqs. \eqref{eq:fluid12} and \eqref{eq:12dedm}.
 Also note that the stress energy tensor of fluid 1 is equivalent to that a $k-$essence Lagrangian with constant potential $L_1 = V_0 F(X)$ and that of fluid 2 is to a $k-$essence Lagrangian $L_2=V_1(\phi) F(X)$.
-Using Eqs. \eqref{eq:3}, \eqref{eq:eomfg} and \eqref{eq:fluid12}, the continuity equation for the entire dark fluid may be expressed in terms of pressures and densities characterising fluid 1 and 2 as
+Using Eqs. \eqref{eq:3}, \eqref{eq:eomfg} and \eqref{eq:fluid12}, the continuity equation $\frac{d}{dt}({\rho}_{\rm dm} + {\rho}_{\rm de}) + 3 H \left[(\rho_{\rm dm} + \rho_{\rm de}) + p_{\rm de}\right] = 0$ for the entire dark fluid may be expressed in terms of pressures and densities characterising fluid 1 and 2 as

-Eq. \eqref{eq:fluid12} represents non-conservation equations for individual fluids 1 and 2 with a source term $ G\frac{V_0\dot{V}}{V}$ corresponding to energy transfer between the fluid components 1 and 2 caused by a diffusion in the fluid environment.\\
+Eq. \eqref{eq:12int} represents non-conservation equations for individual fluids 1 and 2 with a source term $ G\frac{V_0\dot{V}}{V}$ corresponding to energy transfer between the fluid components 1 and 2 caused by a diffusion in the fluid environment.\\

-Set of Eqs. \eqref{eq:fluid12}, \eqref{eq:12dedm}, \eqref{eq:12eos} maps the total 2 component dark fluid comprising dark energy and dark matter having respective equation of states as $\omega_{\rm de} = p_{\rm de}/\rho_{\rm de}$ and $\omega_{\rm dm} = 0$ to a two-component ideal fluid with 2 components `1' and `2' in a way that both components have same equation of state as that of the total dark fluid (DE + DM).
+Note that, we use a single scalar field $\phi$ driven by a $k-$essence Lagrangian $L= V(\phi)F(X)$ to describe the unified dynamics of dark matter and dark energy.
+Set of Eqs. \eqref{eq:fluid12}, \eqref{eq:12dedm}, \eqref{eq:12eos} and \eqref{eq:12int} enable us to view this unified dynamics in terms of diffusive interaction between the two hypothetical fluid components labeled as `1' and `2'.
 Total energy density ($\rho_{\rm de} + \rho_{\rm dm}$) and pressure ($p_{\rm de}$) of the dark fluid respectively are equal to the total energy density $(\rho_1 + \rho_2)$ and pressure $(p_1+p_2)$ of the fluid comprising components `1' and `2'.
-The interaction between dark matter and dark energy components may then be realised in terms of interactions of fluid `1' and `2' expressed through non-conservation \eqref{eq:12int}.
-In framework of hypothetical fluids `1' and `2' the DM-DE diffusive interaction is thus realised by a source term of the form $G(X)V_0\dot{V}(\phi)/V(\phi)$ determined by functions $V(\phi)$ and $F(X)$ (and their derivatives) that appear in description of a $k-$essence model.\\
+The realisation of interaction between dark matter and dark energy components in terms of interactions of fluid `1' and `2' expressed through non-conservation Eq.\ \eqref{eq:12int} with the source term $G(X)V_0\dot{V}(\phi)/V(\phi)$.
+This term accounts for the energy transfer between these two fluids due to diffusion and is determined by functions $V(\phi)$ and $F(X)$ (and their derivatives) that appear in description of a $k-$essence model.